rossigee/docker-wordpress/README.md

 # Wordpress Docker

-Based on Ubuntu Bionic, with Nginx and PHP-FPM.
+Based on Ubuntu Focal, with Nginx and PHP-FPM.

 Can be extended and built with on-board document root (suitable for scaling deployments), or with document root mounted from a volume, which may/may not be scalable.